What is Shoppertainment?

 While shoppertainment has gained momentum in the US and UK, its journey began in China.
-Dating back to 2016, marketplaces such as AliExpress promoted products through shoppertainment live streams.
-Often using influencers to educate and interact with the community of buzzing buyers.
+Dating back to 2016, marketplaces such as AliExpress have promoted products through shoppertainment live streams.
+These have often used influencers to educate and interact with the community of buzzing buyers.

 Shoppertainment – the solution to your painpoints?

 The changing eCommerce landscape has influenced rising acquisition costs, encouraging brands to foster long-term relationships with their customers.

 And while the high-street has reopened, eCommerce sales show no signs of slowing down.

 - Advertising costs are increasing across all platforms

 - How to build brand loyalty that attracts and retains customers

 To overcome stiff competition, rising costs and breaking through the noise, shoppertainment creates opportunities to enhance customer lifetime value, boost conversion rates and retain customers through strong brand loyalty.

 Yesterday’s eCommerce landscape is a shell of what the future holds for online consumers.
 More brands are seeing success by incorporating the following values: